 Carroll School is unique.
-We educate talented bright students with language-based learning difficulties who desperately want to succeed but who may not be in the right learning environment.
+We educate talented, curious and motivated students with language-based learning difficulties who desperately want to succeed but who may not be in the right learning environment.

 Lower School (Grades 1-5)